Answered By: Robert Cole Last Updated: Apr 30, 2018 Views: 356

 'is it @ Liverpool?' is our system for providing links to electronic full-text and other services.
-It takes details from the place where you found the article (for example DISCOVER, or a database such as Web of Knowledge or Scopus) and uses them to build links to full-text other options, giving you a quick and easy way to locate the items you want.
+It takes details from the place where you found the article (for example, a database such as Web of Science or Scopus) and uses them to build links to full-text other options, giving you a quick and easy way to locate the items you want.

 Sometimes, 'is it @ Liverpool?' cannot take you straight to the full-text of the article.
 This might be because:

 1. 'is it @ Liverpool?' has not been provided with sufficient information about the article to take you to it.